 30 sec at f/11 iso 50

-The best advice for the beach is to watch the waves carefully and see where they make interesting patterns on the sand or rocks.
+I would recommend watching the waves carefully and see where they make interesting patterns on the sand or rocks.
 It is useful to know if the tide is coming in or going out.
-Be careful, it is easy to get caught by rougue waves, especially at night.
+Be careful, it is easy to get caught by rogue waves, especially at night.
 The best advice is to get set up and experiment with different apertures and shutter speeds until you find something you like.
 Enjoy yourself.
+More about beach photography.

 I love visiting Goðafoss Waterfall in the late Summer.
 The sunset colours work so well with this dynamic, North Iceland waterfall.
 I was facing West around 20.30 on this September evening on a tour around Iceland.

 A slow shutter can be achieved with a dark filter (often called an ND filter), or by taking the photograph in low light.

 If you catch the glacier ice beach at the right time, you can photograph the incredible colours of a sunset or sunrise.